Typical uses of MRI for breast cancer screening and diagnosis

 There are strange and subtle enhancements in the untreated breast, which a follow-up mammogram X-ray reveals to be small and subtle clusters of microcalcifications.
 After confirmation with biopsies, the patient would likely be treated with bilateral mastectomy.

 MRI for breast cancer is useful for a second look for dense breasts

 The X-ray image below also shows an asymmetrical density, but it is very difficult to see due to the dense fibroglandular tissue in this particular patient.

 A close up view shows an accentuated density with architectural distortion, and one can observe the ‘tent sign‘ given caused by the retractile desmoplastic reaction.
-Since the breast tissue is so dense, an MRI worksup is a sensible approach in diagnosing and staging this particular patient.
+Since the breast tissue is so dense, an MRI work up is a sensible approach in diagnosing and staging this particular patient.

 The MR image of the lesion, shown below, confirms it to be multifocal breast cancer, very clearly delineating the different nodules.
 MRI also shows that the right breast is completely normal.
 Therefore, a mastectomy of the single affected breast would be a likely treatment approach.

-MRI is used to find occult primary breast cancer
+MRI for Breast Cancer: Finding the occult primary breast cancer

 Some breast cancer patients present with metastatic disease to the axillary region, and yet show no signs of breast cancer on a physical exam.
 These kinds of situations are ideally suited to breast MRI.
 If surgery to either the breast or axilla is definitely required, MRI really helps the surgeons manage the extent of the required surgery.